‘Do you speak English?’ ‘Are you working me?!’ Translanguaging practices online and their place in the EFL classroom: The case of Facebook

 Foteini: Spitting image

-Giannis: WERE NOT
+Giannis: WE’RE NOT

 Lia: Don’t you like Spiderman now?
 Are you working me?